itzjustdbz/itzjustdbz/README.md

-- 👋 Hi, I’m @itzjustdbz I'm 23 years old, Born on October 27, 2000
+- 👋 Hi, I’m @itzjustdbz I'm 24 years old, Born on October 27, 2000
 - 👀 I’m interested in ...
 Data Analysis.
 I'm certified as a Google Data Analytics
-- 🌱 I’m currently learning ... cybersecurity
+- 🌱 I’m currently learning ... network engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... dbzcode11@gmail.com
 - I love to read mangas like Jujutsu Kaisen and Black Clover and watch anime.